-"Little Children of the Sky" is a documentation of the children I had the chance to meet while working in two crêches and one primary school in the Khula village in St. Lucia, Kwazulu-Natal, South Africa.
+"Little Children of the Sky" is a documentation of the children I had the chance to meet while working in two crêches and one primary school in St. Lucia, Kwazulu-Natal, South Africa.

 During a tour of Durban, I asked Ndu Nene, the tour guide, where the name "Zululand" comes from.
 Turns out, the word "Zulu" in Zulu language means "heaven".
 Ndu Nene then told me the whole origin story of the Zulu people which is when he talked about the story of "Aba Kwa-Zulu" and the naming of Zululand after the Apartheid in South Africa.
 "Aba Kwa-Zulu" translates to "Little Children of the Sky"; and as soon as